mars0i/majure/2/README.md

 ----------

-To compile, run the script compile.sh in 2/students.
+To compile, run the script compile.sh.
+This causes Student.clj and Students.clj to be compiled before StudentsWithUI.java, so that the Clojure-generated classes will be visible to javac during compilation.
+By default Leiningen compiles Java files before Clojure files.

 ----------